-The Multicultural Festival is an inspiring event that celebrates the multifaceted diversity of our community and the world beyond.
+The Multicultural Festival is an inspiring event that celebrates the magnificent diversity of our community and the world beyond.
 Students, parents, and teachers, work together to plan three days of conversations, workshops, and experiences, exploring culture from multiple perspectives.
 Launched in 2002, the Multicultural Festival has continued to evolve and explore how each of us and all of us are part of humankind and how we continue to shape the future we inhabit.

 Funga Alafia, Ashay Ashay!